webplatform/docs-wpd/Implementation_Patterns/index.md

 ====Re-usable form components====

-There are some pieces of forms that we'll want to re-use in other forms.
+There are many pieces of forms that we'll want to re-use in other forms.
 Examples include the Flags section, the Attribution section, and others.

-{{Note | We've only done the Flags section like this so far.}}

 The pattern to do this is kind of weird: we just create a simple template to contain the bit of form we want to reuse.